historicalnetworkresearch/lausanne/practical.md

 There are several food options on campus, in nearby buildings (5-8 minutes' walk).
 A meal usually costs around CHF 12-15.

+## Online participation

+The conference is an on-site event, but streaming of sessions is planned.

+## Lausanne
-## Transportation
+### Transportation

 The University of Lausanne campus is well served by the M1 metro line.
 The journey takes about ten minutes from the city center (Lausanne-Flon stop) to the university (UNIL-Chamberonne stop) and costs CHF 3.70 (one-way full fare).
 Lausanne is well integrated into the rail network, with excellent TGV connections from Paris in the west, EuroCity from Milan in the east, and ICE from the north, via Basel or Zurich.
 The nearest international airport is in Geneva, a 45min-1h train ride from Lausanne.

-## Online participation

-The conference is an on-site event, but streaming of sessions is planned.

-## Accomodation
+### Accomodation

 The conference has no specific recommendations for accommodation.
 Note that Lausanne is a place where the mountains meet the lake, and the city is therefore very steep: give preference to accommodation close to the M2 metro line (the city's vertical spine).
 The campus is located outside the city, so there are few hotels directly on site, but the metro makes accommodation in the city absolutely possible.

-## More
+### More

 * [Touristic map of Lausanne](https://issuu.com/jiempe/docs/lt_plan_ville_2023_bloca3_web_lmo?fr=xKAE9_zU1NQ) (useful for understanding the city center and the two metro lines)
 * [Must-Sees](https://issuu.com/jiempe/docs/lt_incontournables_2023_en_web_dp?fr=xKAE9_zU1NQ) (Lausanne district by district)